Burger King profit beats estimates as costs fall

-(Reuters) - Burger King Worldwide Inc BKW.N reported a higher-than-expected rise in quarterly profit, helped by a sharp fall in costs as the world’s second-biggest hamburger chain finished selling most of its restaurants to franchisees.
+(Reuters) - Burger King Worldwide Inc BKW.N reported a higher-than-expected 30 percent rise in quarterly profit, helped by a sharp fall in costs as the third-biggest U.S. hamburger chain moves to a fully franchised model.

-Expenses dropped nearly 65 percent in the second quarter compared to the same quarter last year, as the company paid less for borrowing costs, packaging, food, wages and rent.
+Expenses fell nearly 65 percent as the company paid less for packaging, food, wages and rent.

-The fast-food chain known for its Whopper hamburgers sold 305 restaurants to franchisees in the quarter.
-Almost all of its 13,000 restaurants now are owned by independent owners.

-Successful franchise business models provide a steady and lower-risk stream of revenue to restaurant companies because franchisees pay royalties based on overall sales.

-Franchisees tend to be invested in the success of their businesses.
-They also are on the hook for operating costs ranging from worker pay and food to rent and supplies, such as straws and paper wrappers.

-McDonald’s Corp (MCD.N) and most other fast-food restaurants franchise virtually all of their restaurants.
-Starbucks Corp (SBUX.O) and Chipotle Mexican Grill Inc (CMG.N) are among a handful of chains that own and operate most of their restaurants.

-Burger King said second quarter net profit rose almost 31 percent to $62.9 million, or 18 cents per share, from $48.2 million in the second quarter of 2012.
+Burger King, known for its Whopper hamburgers, said its net profit rose to $62.9 million, or 18 cents per share, from $48.2 million, or 14 cents per share, a year earlier.

 Excluding items, the company reported earnings of 21 cents per share, topping analysts’ average forecast of 19 cents, according to Thomson Reuters I/B/E/S.